20 HAND Idioms You Should Know ✋

 Eat out of someone’s hand

-Meaning: to be controlled and manipulated by someone.
+Meaning: to be completely controlled or influenced by someone.

 Fall into someone’s hands

-Meaning: to be taken by the enemy or opponent.
+Meaning: to be captured or taken by someone, often unwillingly.

 Game in hand